jeanmichaeldiei/maskdetector/README.md

 I used Microsoft’s Custom Vision service to label my dataset and train an Tensorflow lite object detection model.

-The trained model came with a short script to perform basic inference, and I took it a few steps further to develop a webapp and run the model through a webcam and annotes the livestream or image with the predictions.
+The trained model came with a short script to perform basic inference, and I took it a few steps further to develop a webapp with Flask.
+The web application runs the model through a webcam or an uploaded image and annotes them with the predictions.

 ![](maskdetector.gif)
 ## Dependencies